Oreshek Fortress: Expansion

 In 1478, the Novgorod Republic was absorbed by the Muscovy who immediately started to strengthen their border with Sweden.
 The existing small citadel was demolished and a new stone fortress with seven towers was constructed, which occupied almost the complete island.
 The old Novgorodian basement was used to construct a new citadel with three towers inside the outer walls.
 The total length of the walls was about 740 meters.
 Their height up to 12 meters, and the width at the basement 4.5 meters; The towers were 14–16 meters high and 16 meters in diameter at the basement.
 This made it the strongest Russian fortress of that period.
 The residents were forced to resettle on the mainland and most preferred the Southern bank of Neva for safety reasons.

-In 1554–1555, during the Russo-Swedish War, The Swedes laid siege to the fortress, with no success.
-In response, Muscovites besieged Vyborg, with no success either.
+In 1554–1555, during the Russo-Swedish War, the Swedes laid siege to the fortress, with no success.
+In response, the Russians besieged Vyborg, with no success either.

 During the Livonian War in 1582, Swedish troops led by Pontus De La Gardie almost captured the fortress.
-After a row of artillery fire they managed to break into one of the towers, but were later repelled by Muscovites.
+After a row of artillery fire they managed to break into one of the towers, but were later repelled by the Russians.

 The fort was captured by Sweden in 1611 during the Ingrian War after nine months of siege, when the defenders lost every 9 men of 10.
 As part of the Swedish Empire, the fortress was known as Nöteborg ("Nut-fortress") in Swedish or Pähkinälinna in Finnish, and became the center of the north-Ingrian Nöteborg county (slottslän).
 During that time very little was done to maintain the fortress in good order, and the experts coming to Nöteborg to do inspections warned the crown of its deterioration.

-During the Ingrian campaign of tsar Alexei Mikhailovich in June 1656 the fortress came under a siege by voevoda Potyomkin which lasted until November 1656 with no success.
+During the Ingrian campaign of tsar Alexei Mikhailovich in June 1656, the fortress came under a siege by voevoda Pyotr Potemkin, known as the Battle of Nöteborg, which lasted until November 1656 with no success.

 Great Northern War

-In 1702, during the Great Northern War, the fortress was taken by Russians under Peter the Great in an amphibious assault: 440 Swedish soldiers defended the fort for ten days before surrendering.
+In 1702, during the Great Northern War, the fortress was taken by the Russians under Peter the Great in an amphibious assault: 440 Swedish soldiers defended the fort for ten days before surrendering.
 After heavy artillery fire and 13 hours of fighting inside the fortress, the Swedish commandant finally agreed to capitulate on honorable conditions.
 The Swedes left the fortress with their flags, rifles and four cannons.
-The Russian forces numbered 12,500 men and sustained a total of 1,500 casualties, compared to 360 for the Swedes.{see Siege of Nöteborg (1702)}.
+The Russian forces numbered 12,500 men and sustained a total of 1,500 casualties, compared to 360 for the Swedes.

 Peter renamed the fortress to Shlisselburg, a transliteration into the Cyrillic alphabet of Schlüsselburg.
 The name, meaning "Key-fortress" in German, which refers to Peter's perception of the fortress as the "key to Ingria".